-In many fields, more than 50% of website traffic comes from mobile devices and not desktop computers.
+More than 50% of website traffic in many fields comes from mobile devices and not desktop computers.
 Which means your website must be mobile-friendly, load fast and be user-pleasant for smartphone and tablet devices.
 Ensure your website loads clearly, and it’s simple to navigate when loaded on various sized mobile screens.

 Develop content which will increase your website’s traffic

 Think about your target audience and what information would currently benefit them.
 Generating dependable, engaging and informative content like blogs, articles, and even eBooks can drive more traffic to your website building your online authority, presence and keeping your front of mind.

 Once your website has enhanced usability, and it’s mobile-friendly, then it’s time to ensure your website gets found.

 Begin with conducting an audit of your site.